Bishmanrock/BishEngine/README.md

 Engine contains all the gubbins.
 Sandbox Application contains all my testbed projects, which can be toggled via Main.cs.

 Work in progress.
 BishEngine is a temp name.

+**QUESTIONS**

+**Hey, there's a bunch of stuff in here that works the same/is named similar to Unity functions...**

+Correct.
+This project originally started as a way for me to expand my knowledge and move away from Unity.
+As such, I've kept with some naming conventions I was alreayd used to, just to smooth over the learning process.